ahmedsam007/NanoJet/Tools/CHROME_WEB_STORE_SUBMISSION.md

 **`contextMenus` permission:**
 ```
-Allows adding a "Download with IDMMac" option to the browser's right-click context menu for convenient access.
+Allows adding a "Download with NanoJet" option to the browser's right-click context menu for convenient access.
 ```

 **`notifications` permission:**